comerc/budva43/README.md

 # budva43

-Telegram-Forwarder (UNIX-way) - пересылает сообщения из наблюдаемых каналов и групп в целевые по заданным правилам, получая дайджест.
+Telegram-Forwarder (UNIX-way) - forwards (or copies) messages from monitored channels and groups to target ones according to specified rules to obtain thematic digests.

 [PLAN](./docs/PLAN.md)